gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 She recognized some of them:
-the one that looked like a trash can, the one with too many legs, and Lasercase---it was the raiding party that had attacked Rusty Bridge.
+the one that looked like a trash can, the one with too many legs, and Lasercase—it was the raiding party that had attacked Rusty Bridge.

 As the camera panned to follow them she saw the half-sunken metal sphere she and Dockety had passed.